hep-mirrors/sherpa/Manual/source/manual/tips-and-tricks.rst

-The scale dependence coefficients ``usr_wgts[0]`` and ``usr_wgts[1]`` are normally obtained from the finite part of the virtual correction by removing renormalization terms and universal terms from dipole subtraction.
+The scale dependence coefficients ``usr_wgts[0]`` and ``usr_wgts[1]`` are normally obtained from the finite part of the virtual correction by removing renormalisation terms and universal terms from dipole subtraction.
 This may be undesirable, especially when the loop provider splits up the calculation of the virtual correction into several pieces, like leading and sub-leading color.
 In this case the